case study

 The Solution

-DevTech’s Data Services team created a series of connected Tableau dashboards with a user-friendly “Table of Contents” navigational page, hosted on USAID’s internal Tableau server.
+DevTech’s Data Services team created a series of connected Tableau dashboards with a user-friendly “Table of Contents” navigational page, hosted on the DOS’s internal Tableau server.
 The tool directs users to dashboards designed to specifically address the common questions that Missions have, both on the first-order (direct) and second-order (indirect) impacts of COVID-19.
 Dashboards are updated twice a week and pull case data from Johns Hopkins University, mobility data from Google, and lockdown data from the University of Oxford.

 The Impact